DocDBrown/RedKangarooOS/README.md

 ![Build Status](https://img.shields.io/github/actions/workflow/status/DocDBrown/RedKangarooOS/build.yml)
 ![Contributors](https://img.shields.io/github/contributors/DocDBrown/RedKangarooOS)

 RedKangarooOS is an open-source, Rust-based operating system designed for performance, security, and scalability.
 This project aims to provide a modern, efficient, and flexible OS platform built entirely with Rust.
+This is a long term project...

 ## Table of Contents